Aquila and Priscilla, a couple the Apostle Paul met during his second missionary journey, led a home fellowship (Romans 16:3, 5).

 "Whenever you come together, each of you has a psalm, has a teaching, has a tongue, has a revelation, has an interpretation.
 Let all things be done for edification.
 If anyone speaks in a tongue, let there be two or at the most three, each in turn, and let one interpret . . .
 Let two or three prophets speak, and let the others judge . . .
 For you can all prophesy one by one, that all may learn and all may be encouraged . . .
 For God is not the author of confusion but of peace, as in all the churches of the saints . . .
 Let all things be done decently and in order."
 (1Corinthians 14:22, 26-27, 29, 31, 33, 40)

-When the apostle Paul visited a synagogue for services, he reasoned with them concerning the gospel and what the Bible actually taught.
-Open discussions about God's word were allowed in such settings.
+When the apostle Paul visited a synagogue for services, the Bible says he reasoned concerning the gospel and what the Bible actually taught.
+Open discussions about God's word were allowed in such settings (Acts 17:1-2).

 The Bible's method of conveying and learning about the word of God, as well as how to have worship services, allowed for open discussions conducted in a respectful manner.

-The person who will lead a meeting should first pray about choosing a topic that will instruct and encourage other believers.
+The person who will lead a meeting should first pray about choosing a subject which will not only instruct but also encourage believers.
 Prepare notes with Biblical references and whatever help you need from sources such as reference books.
 The Internet is an excellent way to get ideas and gather the information necessary to hold a successful discussion about the Bible.
 One method of many in leading a discussion is to have those attending the study to read a passage based on a particular topic.
 After the passage is read others can then offer their comments.
 The important thing to keep in mind is to think about how others can be helped by what is taught and discussed.
-In the final analysis the Bible should speak for itself when conducting studies or hosting a home fellowship.
-The person or persons leading a discussion can stimulate a response from others by asking questions, reading or having the scripture read, and then stating or asking someone to state the answer.

 Here are some tips for running a home fellowship or Bible studies: